Multi-Robot Motion Planning with Diffusion Models: Experimental Analysis

 \subsection{MMD Outperforms MAPF with Learned Cost Maps}

-From a search-based planning viewpoint, a compelling way to integrate motion data into multi-agent planning is by reducing MRMP to MAPF and forming cost maps to direct algorithms like ECBS \citep{cohen2016highways}.
+From a search-based planning viewpoint, a compelling way to integrate motion data into multi-robot planning is by reducing MRMP to MAPF and forming cost maps to direct algorithms like ECBS \citep{cohen2016highways}.
 This sacrifices dynamic feasibility, limiting solutions to a fixed graph, but can still offer a desirable homotopy class and be assessed for data compliance.
 Our second experiment set evaluates this method's potential to produce data-compliant motions (see Fig. \ref{fig:mapf_exp}).
 We created 180 motion planning problems, 10 per group size across three maps, and assessed two search-based methods: \textit{A*Data-ECBS} and \textit{A*-ECBS}.
-The former plans single-robot paths with A* using map-specific statistical cost maps, where edges have lower costs if those are visited more frequently by the map's dataset trajectories (discretized to map cells).
+The former plans single-robot paths using A* \citep{a*} with statistical cost maps, where edge costs are lower if map dataset trajectories frequently visit those areas.
 The latter uses uniform costs (i.e., has no knowledge of the data) and is reported only to provide context for A*Data-ECBS's performance.

-We find that integrating motion data into statistical cost maps yields mixed outcomes: it enhances adherence in the Highways map by around $35\%$ compared to A*-ECBS but decreases success rates.
-In other maps, this approach finds collision-free paths, but falls short in managing complex motion distributions.
-In contrast, our results for running MMD methods for the same planning problems show that those can solve complex trajectory generation tasks with high data adherence scores across all methods, and for some, with high success rates too.
+\rebuttal{ Integrating motion data into statistical cost maps shows mixed results: it improves Highways map performance by $35\%$ over A*-ECBS but reduces success rates.
+In other maps, it finds collision-free paths but struggles with complex motion distributions.
+MMD methods, by contrast, effectively generate trajectories with high data adherence and often high success rates.
+As shown in \ref{appx:quant-results} and Table \ref{tab:mapf_comparison}, planning time and solution quality correlate: when A*Data-ECBS matches MMD's data adherence, their planning times align, but faster A*Data-ECBS solutions come at the cost of lower quality.
+We believe there is significant potential to improve the computational efficiency of MMD through parallelization.
+However, we have left such optimizations for future work. }